LAAC-LSCP/laac-lscp.github.io/docs/create-a-new-dataset.md

 ### Original Metadata

-The original metadata is likely to contain sensitive information, so if you have a confidential sibling, it should be restricted to the `confidential` version of the dataset.
+The original metadata is likely to contain sensitive information, so if you have a confidential dataset, it should be restricted to the `confidential` version of the dataset.
 Therefore, most of the time, your original metadata should lie in `metadata/confidential/original`.
 Otherwise, store it in `metadata/original`.

 ```bash